simplicialsoftware/nebulous-translations/README.md

 The sole purpose of this repository is to allow Nebulous players to collectively improve the translated text used in Nebulous.io [[Android](https://play.google.com/store/apps/details?id=software.simplicial.nebulous)][[iOS](https://apps.apple.com/us/app/nebulous-io/id1069691018)].
 Include your Nebulous ID in your commit message and you will be granted the translator tag in the game and discord.

 ## Instructions
-If you have a general questions or a suggestion, create an [issue](https://github.com/simplicialsoftware/nebulous-translations/issues).
+If you have general questions or a suggestion, create an [issue](https://github.com/simplicialsoftware/nebulous-translations/issues).
 You can also submit a [suggestion](https://discord.com/channels/941543004026572811/941680724963123200) in the discord.

 If you have an improvement to make, edit a file and submit a pull request.
 Pay special attention to the use of placeholders (ex: `%`) and formatting.
 Changes to the formatting of the file will not be accepted.

+### Organization
+Open the `res` folder to see all of the supported languages. `res/values` contains the English strings used as the default for any non-translated strings.
+Translations should be based on that file.

 #### Tips
 - Only edit files for which you are a native speaker or have fluency.
 - Try not to change the *length* of a string too much from the length in the English version.
 The app UI layout is tested with those string lengths.
 - **Do not** submit auto translations (Google Translate, Chat GPT, etc).
 This is not helpful.

-## Organization
-Open the `res` folder to see all of the supported languages. `res/values` contains the English strings used as the default for any non-translated strings.
-Translations should be based on that file.

 ### Languages
 `res/values`: English<br>